How to Build: Door & Window Openings

 Bucking is generally a permanent part of the wall once the concrete is poured.
 This creates attachment points for windows and doors and wall finishes.
 This section addresses the most popular types of bucking material: Treated Wood, Metal, Vinyl Bucking, and ICF Foam Bucking.

-It is recommended that bucks be pre-built.
+BuildBlock recommends that bucks be pre-built.
 This will ensure correct sizing, saving time and labor.
 It is critical that the type of buck material and its thickness be correctly accounted for when creating rough openings.
-Bucking should be braced appropriately to ensure it says in place during the pour and remains square and plumb.
+Also, bucking should be braced appropriately to ensure it says in place during the pour and remains square and plumb.
 Bracing horizontally and vertically is required to prevent the buck from shifting due to the concrete forces which could prevent the installation of the door or window without major structural changes.

 In the last few years, ICF Foam bucking has become more popular.
-The advantages of an ICF buck that it uses the same materials as the ICF walls.
+ICF bucking uses the same materials as the ICF walls, giving you the same advantages.
 This provides the same type of insulation and attachment that ICF blocks use.

 ICF foam bucking uses a plastic embedded web made from either polystyrene or polypropylene and EPS foam.
-Choose a foam buck designed for the size block being used.
-ICF bucking must be completely braced on the inside of the opening.
+First, choose a foam buck that is designed for the size block being used.
+After that, the ICF bucking must be completely braced on the inside of the opening.
 This is accomplished by building a frame inside the opening as well as using diagonal braces on corners to ensure the opening remains square.

 - Keep in mind the thickness of the bucking material and ensure the rough opening is sized correctly for the required opening size.

 - We recommend 1/2” extra for width & height.
 This allows 1/4” completely around the window or door.
-Concrete once poured cannot easily be adjusted.
+Poured concrete is hard to adjust.

 - Brace each opening by building a complete frame inside the opening with cross braces.
 Add diagonal braces to ensure opening remains square during the pour.